Minimal Interaction Separated Tuning: A New Paradigm for Visual Adaptation: New Pipeline: Separated Tuning

-As illustrated and described in Figure~\ref{fig:san}, the idea and structure of edge tuning are pretty simple.
-Computations are split between a pretrained model $B$ (residing in a cloud server) and edge devices.
-The pretrained model $B$ is general-purpose and pretrained with abundant data and computing resources, which is too big to infer on the edge device.
-The edge device is mostly likely not powerful enough to store the model $B$ itself, nor does it has the compute or GPU memory resources to forward compute $B$.
-The solution is to let $B$ extract features and transfer them to the edge device.
+As illustrated and described in Figure~\ref{fig:san}, the idea and structure of separated tuning are pretty simple.
+Computations are split between a pretrained model $B$ (residing in a cloud server) and fine-tuning modules (which usually happens in edge devices).
+The pretrained model $B$ is general-purpose and pretrained with abundant data and computing resources, which is too big to infer on a low-resource device.
+The low-resource device is mostly likely not powerful even to store the model $B$ itself, nor does it has the compute or GPU memory resources to forward compute $B$.
+The solution is to let $B$ extract features on cloud and transfer them to the low-resource device.

-Very important but less discussed, the edge device often lacks communication resources.
-That is, in real world it is often difficult or even impossible to transfer large chunks of data between the edge and the server, e.g., due to bandwidth or energy constraints.
-Given an input image $x$, $B$ extracts features $(B,x)$ and sends it to the edge device.
+Very important but less observed or discussed, the low-resource device often lacks communication resources, too.
+That is, in real world it is often difficult or even impossible to transfer large chunks of data between it and the server, \eg, due to bandwidth or energy constraints.
+Given an input image $x$, $B$ extracts features $(B,x)$ and sends it to the low-resource device.
 For example, $(B,x)$ can be the set of activations of all intermediate Transformer blocks' activations, which contains tens of times more bytes to transfer than that in the input $x$ itself.
-In such case communication is too heavy a burden for the edge device.
+In such a case, communication is too heavy a burden for the low-resource device.

-Practical applications, however, are often keen to fine-tune and infer with a model for downstream tasks \emph{solely on the edge device} with \emph{limited storage, compute, memory, and communication capabilities}.
+Practical applications, however, are often keen to fine-tune and infer with a model for downstream tasks \emph{solely on a low-resource device} with \emph{limited storage, compute, memory, and communication capabilities}.